Types of Lightning

 Cloud-to-Air (CA) Lightning

 This refers to a discharge that jumps from a cloud into clear air and terminates abruptly – indeed, CG lightning contains CA lightning via the branches that extend from the main channel into the mid-air.
 However, the most dramatic examples occur when long, bright lightning channels extend from the sides of cumulonimbus clouds.

 Ground-to-Cloud (GC) Lightning

-A discharge between cloud and ground initiated by an upward-moving leader originating from an object on the ground.
+An upward-moving leader initiates a discharge between cloud and ground from an object on the ground.
 Ground-to-Cloud lightning strikes - sometimes called upward-moving lightning - are common on tall towers and skyscrapers.
 GC lightning can also be either positive or negative in polarity.
-Lightning that demonstrates upward branching is a clear indication of a ground-to-cloud flash, though some upward-moving lightning is branchless below the cloud base.
+Lightning that demonstrates upward branching indicates a ground-to-cloud flash, though some upward-moving lightning is branchless below the cloud base.

 Intracloud (IC) Lightning

 This is the most common type of discharge and refers to lightning embedded within a single storm cloud, which jumps between different charge regions in the cloud.

 Sheet Lightning is a term used to describe clouds illuminated by a lightning discharge where the actual lightning channel is either inside the clouds or below the horizon (i.e. not visible to the observer).
 Although often associated with IC lightning, it is any lightning hidden by clouds or terrain aside from the flash of light it produces.